Another Year (film): Plot

 Tom Hepple, a geologist, and Gerri Hepple, a counsellor, are an older married couple who have a comfortable, loving relationship.
 The film observes them over the course of the four seasons of a year, surrounded by family and friends who mostly suffer some degree of unhappiness.

-Gerri's friend and colleague, Mary, works as a receptionist at the health centre.
+Gerri's friend and colleague Mary works as a receptionist at the health centre.
 She is a middle-aged divorcee seeking a new relationship, and despite telling everyone she is happy, appears desperate and depressed, and seems to drink too much.
-The Hepples' only child, Joe, is 30 and unmarried and works as a solicitor giving advice on housing.
+The Hepples' only child, Joe, is 30 and single and works as a solicitor giving advice on housing.

 In the summer, the Hepples are visited by Ken, Tom's old friend from his student days.
 Ken is overweight, eats, smokes and drinks compulsively and seems very unhappy.
 Tom and Gerri host a barbecue in his honour.
 Mary drives her newly bought car to the party, but gets lost and arrives late.
 Having had some wine, she flirts with Joe, whom she has known since he was little.
 He remains friendly but does not reciprocate.
 After the party, Mary reluctantly gives Ken a lift to the train station.
 He makes a clumsy romantic advance and Mary irritably rejects him.

 Months later, in the autumn, Mary is once again at Tom and Gerri's home.
 Joe arrives with Katie, a new girlfriend.
 Mary appears rude and hostile towards Katie, which Tom and Gerri don't appreciate, creating a rift between Gerri and Mary.

 In the winter, Tom, Gerri, and Joe attend the funeral for the wife of Tom's brother Ronnie.
 Towards the end of the service, Ronnie's estranged son Carl arrives, and angrily asks why the ceremony was not delayed for him.
 At the reception at Ronnie's house, Carl becomes aggressive and walks out.
 Tom and Gerri invite Ronnie back to London to stay with them for a while and Ronnie agrees.

 While Tom and Gerri are at their garden allotment, Mary arrives unannounced at their home and persuades Ronnie to let her in.
 Her car has just been wrecked and she is upset.
 They have a cup of tea and a desultory chat before Mary takes a nap on the settee.
 When Tom and Gerri return, they are unhappy to find Mary there.
 Gerri explains to Mary that she feels let down by her earlier behaviour towards Katie.
 Mary apologises and weeps.
 Gerri gradually extends a degree of warmth to Mary, suggesting she should seek counseling and inviting her to stay for dinner, and the two women set the table.
 Joe and Katie arrive, their relationship still appearing strong and happy.
 The Hepples enjoy dinner together.
 Mary eats with them but appears lost and uncertain.